SnowBroScott/possibly-a-hero-canonical/decision-log.md

 DECISION LOG ENTRY

-DECISION: The three feedback channels — Citizens, Superhero Community, and Social Media Influencer — each anchor a distinct primary reward track, with name emergence shared as a secondary reward track across all three.
+DECISION: The three feedback channels — Citizens, Superhero Community, and Rex Flynn / Exposed — each anchor a distinct primary reward track, with name emergence shared as a secondary reward track across all three.
 Citizens reward city aesthetics and development.
 The Superhero Community rewards player cosmetics.
-The Social Media Influencer rewards run modifier unlocks.
+Rex Flynn rewards run modifier unlocks.
 Name unlock options are channel-specific in register, unlock permanently once surfaced, and only surface when conditions are right.

 DATE: May 3, 2026

 WHY: Pillar structure ties reward source to reward type.
-Modifier unlocks give the influencer mechanical teeth and add replayability depth critical to the roguelite format.
+Modifier unlocks give Rex Flynn mechanical teeth and add replayability depth critical to the roguelite format.

 REPLACES: Nothing — new decision